1. Docker

 docker build -t myapp:1.0 .

-Builds the Docker image from the current directory's Dockerfile and tags it as myapp
+Builds the Docker image from the current directory's Dockerfile and tags it as myapp with version 1.0.

 18. Environment Variable Overwrite